NARM | Internal Family Systems | Mindfulness & Somatic | Existential | Ketamine-Assisted Psychotherapy

 A NON-JUDGMENTAL APPROACH TO THERAPY

-I specialize in counseling individual adults and their family members through cancer, grief & loss, end-of-life care, death & dying, and aging, drawing upon an eclectic array of evidence-based therapeutic approaches to meet my client’s needs.
-I have advanced training and expertise in a variety of therapeutic modalities, and utilize the following most often: NeuroAffective Relational Model (NARM), Internal Family Systems, Mindfulness & Somatic-Based Practices, and Existential Therapy.
+I specialize in counseling adults and their family members through depression, trauma, cancer, aging, grief & loss, death & dying, and end-of-life planning, drawing upon an eclectic array of evidence-based therapeutic approaches to meet my client’s needs.
+I have advanced training and expertise in a variety of therapeutic modalities, and draw frequently from the following: NARM (NeuroAffective Relational Model), Internal Family Systems, Mindfulness & Somatic-Based Practices, Existential Therapy, and Ketamine-Assisted Psychotherapy (KAP).

 INTERNAL FAMILY SYSTEMS